phalcon-orphanage/docs/en/api/Phalcon_Mvc_View.rst

 public  **getActiveRenderPath** ()

-Returns the path of the view that is currently rendered
+Returns the path (or paths) of the views that are currently rendered